Crabtree Falls Hike

 - Starting point: Signed parking area at Crabtree Meadows Campground, milepost 339.5

-The trail sign lists the loop as a 2 mile strenuous loop, but the map more accurately depicts the situation.
-It is 0.6 miles to the falls and 1.9 miles from the falls back to the campground, so it's actually a 2.5 mile hike in all.
-But the only truly "strenuous" section is that just past the falls, where the trail climbs steeply up the ridge.
-It then levels out and is relatively easy again.
-"Strenuous" is used in context with those who typically use the Park Service campground, so for this web site it makes the loop moderate in difficulty as a whole.
+This trail sign lists the hike as a 2 mile strenuous loop, but the map more accurately depicts the situation.
+It is 0.6 miles to the falls and 1.9 miles from the falls back to the campground, so it's actually a 2.5 mile hike from this sign.
+When you add in the 1/2 mile out-and-back from the visitor center, that brings the actual total to 3 miles.
+But the only truly "strenuous" section is the one just past the falls, where the trail climbs steeply up the ridge.
+It then levels out and gets relatively easy again.
+"Strenuous" is used in context with those who might typically use the Park Service campground, but for this web site it makes the loop moderate in difficulty as a whole.

 The trail is wide, smooth, and graveled at first, and takes you through a mixed hardwood forest, just at the lower fringe of the Northern Hardwood zone.
 All along the loop, you will notice some very large trees.
 Excellent examples of oaks, maples, tuliptrees, and hemlocks show that this forest is maturing and will one day be considered old-growth due to its Federal protection from logging and development.